Click on the image to start the WebGL demo.

 - Easy to setup

-- If you character was generated by Mixamo, MakeHuman, Autodesk Character Generator or UMA, setup is even easier: just import the preset
+- If you character was generated by Mixamo, MakeHuman, MCS (Morph3D), Autodesk Character Generator or UMA, setup is even easier: just import the preset

 - Especially strong effect of livelike behaviour when used in Virtual Reality headsets such as Vive, Oculus Rift, Gear VR, as the eyes move in the “social triangle”

 - Uses data from published academic research (described here)